JHFromMY/Image-Captioning/README.md

 # 0_Setup
 ## Computer Selection
 Make sure your purchased computer had support GPU and native Window.
+For my case, I am using Window 11 device that support GPU (RTX 4060 with 8 RAM memory).

 ## Resources
 1. Install this github repository in your local device.